wubinzzu/TNNLS/README.md

 # OrdRec
 This is our Tensorflow implementation for our TNNLS 2021 paper(under review) and some baselines:

 >Bin Wu, Xiangnan He, Qi Zhang, Meng Wang, Yangdong Ye(2021).
-OrdRec: Modeling Order-aware Sequential Information for Next-item Recommendation(under review).
+GCRec: Graph Augmented Capsule Network for Next-Item Recommendation(under review).

 ## Environment Requirement
 The code has been tested running under Python 3.6.5.
 The required packages are as follows: